What is a credit privacy number (CPN)?

 Are CPNs legal?

-To help protect yourself, stay away from situations that could be credit repair scams.
-One example of a scam happens when people are asked to pay a large sum of money or provide false information on a credit application.
-Rather than hiding credit reports as promised, this can lead to the creation of a false identity and the risk of committing identity theft.
+A common credit repair scam involves asking someone to pay a large sum of money or provide false information on a credit application to hide their credit reports.
+But this runs the risk of committing identity theft.

 According to the Federal Trade Commission (FTC), the Credit Repair Organizations Act forbids credit repair companies from offering deceptive services.
 Here are some additional red flags to watch out for: